 And if you don’t think you have the money for some of these, here are some ways you can make $100 fast.

 There are plenty of cheap AND Free ways to pamper yourself (you can even have a DIY spa day!) – you just have to think outside the box.

 A few years ago I received a gift card for a massage at a day spa.
 I looked through the different massage options and decided I’d give the Indian head massage a try.

 I left feeling so relaxed – all the tension in my head and neck was completely gone.
 Unfortunately, I can’t go to the day spa for a head massage every time I want a little pampering (I wish!) but the good news is, you can easily learn how to give yourself and Indian head massage.

 Taking a little time to have a hot bath can do wonders for your stress levels.
 Play some relaxing music, apply a face mask, and take a nice, long soak.

-I like adding these bath bombs to my bath water – they’re just like Lush bath bombs but they’re about $2-$3 each instead of $7-$8 like Lush bath bombs.
-I also love using bath salts for detox and relaxation.
+Try adding these bath bombs to my bath water – they’re just like Lush bath bombs but they’re about $2-$3 each instead of $7-$8 like Lush bath bombs.
+You can also use bath salts for detox and relaxation.

 3. Go for a walk outdoors

 Spending some time in nature is be a great way to pamper yourself.
 Taking a nice, long walk outside helps to clear the mind while also getting some exercise (which is another great way to de-stress).

 Personally, a nice long walk in nature helps me feel immensely better and is my favorite way to disconnect.
 Turn your phone off when you go to avoid distractions.
 Just be.